Skip to content

 Description

-The git diff is a multi-function Git command, which is used to compare changes committed in Git.
-Particularly, with the help of this command, you can take two input data sets and output the modifications between them.
-While executing, this command runs a diff function on Git data source.
+The git diff command is used to compare changes between commits, the working tree, and the staging area.
+It takes two input data sets and outputs the modifications between them.
 Commonly, it is used in combination with git status and git log commands for analyzing the state of a git repository.

 gitdiff